Frame & Structure Reinforcements

 Subframe connectors are excellent for helping to keep your underside together.
 They connect the points in the unibody "framerail" that are severed in production.
 Weld-on types are the most effective (while also being race-legal) and should be the only types considered.
-Bolt-ons will only create elongated holes with time.
-People have also reported that Mustang units do indeed fit on the Fox Cougar, so you can probably use these as well.
-Or you can have custom pieces made for relatively cheap; most people use simple box tubing to create their own.
-After installation, you'll have to paint up all the welds so they don't rust.
+Bolt-ons will only create elongated holes with time and are not recommended.
+While people have also reported that Mustang units do indeed fit on the Fox Cougar, there are some pre-made subframe connectors made specifically from our cars from Global West.
+Or you can always make your own using square or even round tubing.
+After installation, be sure to paint up all the welds so they don't rust.

 Jacking rails work as a combination of outer rocker area braces and subframe connectors in one.
 While weighing in at around 30 lbs. each, the support that they give will benefit you greatly, especially on cars with a "colorful" history.
 Plus, you can place a jack under any part of the side of the car, and you're safe to lift up the car.
 Note that the jacking rails pictured here have the seat cross braces; those are Mustang only and will not work on the Cougar/Thunderbird chassis.
 You can have custom seat braces made, however.